ancientmc/AncientCoderPack/README.md

 - MCInjector by OceanLabs/MCP: Adding exceptions for methods.
 [GitHub](https://github.com/ModCoderPack/MCInjector).
 - Enigma by cuchaz, fork by FabricMC: Parameter name deobfuscation.
 [GitHub](https://github.com/FabricMC/Enigma).
 - Fernflower by JetBrains, fork by MinecraftForge: Decompilation, Local variable naming.
 [GitHub](https://github.com/MinecraftForge/FernFlower).
 - DiffPatch by CBProject, fork by MinecraftForge: Patching source files to eliminate errors.
-[GitHub](https://github.com/TheCBProject/DiffPatch).
+[GitHub](https://github.com/MinecraftForge/DiffPatch).
 - McAssetExtractor by rhmeuer, fork by me: extracting the run-time assets (not the ones from the client JAR) from Mojang's servers into the workspace.
 [Original GitHub](https://github.com/rmheuer/McAssetExtractor).
 [Forked GitHub](https://github.com/moist-mason/McAssetExtractor).

 **What mappings does RCP use?**

 For methods, classes, and fields, RCP uses SRG files.
-The SRG file for Minecraft Alpha 1.2.6 was created by MCP-Hackers, a team that currently develops a much older, similar project to RCP known as RetroMCP.
-Currently, RetroMCP uses Tinyv2 mappings for its build process.
-The SRG files that I am using are from a now-defunct version of RetroMCP that you can view [here](https://github.com/MCPHackers/RetroMCP).
-I intend on adding to these mappings by filling in unnamed fields and methods (so something like 'func_101_a' would turn into 'myMethod').
+The SRG file for Minecraft Alpha 1.2.6 is generated via a tool developed by me called [SRGConfig](https://github.com/moist-mason/SRGConfig).
+SRGConfig aims to convert the original RGS files found in the earliest MCP versions, albeit slightly modified, and converts them into SRG files, with custom names and everything.
+The mappings are taken from numerous MCP versions, written by the original MCP devs.
+Take a look at the SRGConfig repository for more information.

 For parameters, RCP uses Enigma.
 Aside from an older version of MCInjector (that RCP doesn't use), Enigma is pretty much the only deobfuscator/bytecode editor, that I know of, that allows for direct editing of parameter names.
 Lack of options and Enigma's